Vapotherm (NYSE:VAPO) Releases FY 2021 Earnings Guidance

-Vapotherm (NYSE:VAPO) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of – for the period.
+Vapotherm (NYSE:VAPO) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $82 million-$88 million, compared to the consensus revenue estimate of $87.15 million.

-A number of research firms have recently commented on VAPO.
-Zacks Investment Research cut shares of Vapotherm from a hold rating to a sell rating in a report on Wednesday, April 28th.
-Piper Sandler lowered their price objective on Vapotherm from $39.00 to $36.00 and set an overweight rating for the company in a research note on Thursday, February 25th.
-Finally, Canaccord Genuity reissued a buy rating and set a $40.00 target price on shares of Vapotherm in a research report on Thursday, January 14th.
+Vapotherm (NYSE:VAPO) last released its quarterly earnings data on Wednesday, February 24th.
+The company reported ($0.51) EPS for the quarter, topping analysts’ consensus estimates of ($0.57) by $0.06.
+Vapotherm had a negative return on equity of 51.59% and a negative net margin of 47.80%.
+The company had revenue of $40.91 million for the quarter, compared to the consensus estimate of $40.58 million.
+As a group, sell-side analysts forecast that Vapotherm will post -2.08 EPS for the current fiscal year.

-In other news, SVP Gregoire Ramade sold 2,000 shares of Vapotherm stock in a transaction dated Monday, February 22nd.
-The stock was sold at an average price of $27.91, for a total transaction of $55,820.00.
-34.40% of the stock is owned by insiders.
+In related news, SVP Gregoire Ramade sold 2,000 shares of the stock in a transaction on Monday, February 22nd.
+The shares were sold at an average price of $27.91, for a total transaction of $55,820.00.
+34.40% of the stock is owned by corporate insiders.

 About Vapotherm